-FRAUD ALERT AND ADVISORY
+FRAUD ADVISORY

-The Consumer Fraud Protection Unit of the District Attorney's Office -18th Judicial District continues to receive consumer complaints related to home improvement projects and hired contractors.
-The potential financial loss to homeowners can be huge, so we are again issuing a Fraud Alert and Advisory.
+The Consumer Fraud Protection Unit of the District Attorney's Office - 18th Judicial District continues to receive consumer complaints related to home improvement projects and hired contractors.
+The potential financial loss to homeowners can be huge, so our office is issuing an updated Fraud Advisory.

 While most contractors are reputable and honest, some are not.
-While some problems involve civil claims for breach of contract or unjust enrichment, others may constitute violations of criminal law.
-Some problems cannot be anticipated but we believe that homeowners may avoid financial losses and project delays if they research the business and the contractor and take some precautions.
+While some disputes may be limited to civil claims for breach of contract or unjust enrichment, others may also constitute violations of criminal law.
+Some problems cannot be anticipated but we believe that homeowners may avoid financial losses and project delays if they research the scope of the project, the business, the contractor and take some precautions.
 Many problems may be avoided if you consult with an experienced attorney.